axeltechtips/fucktheads/readme.md

 Easy Integration: Seamlessly integrate the FTA Adblock List into your preferred adblocker or web browser for instant protection.
 With easy-to-follow installation instructions, you'll be up and running in no time, enjoying a safer and more enjoyable browsing experience.

 ---
 Take control of your online experience with the FTA Adblock List.
-Join thousands of satisfied users who trust our comprehensive protection to keep them safe from unwanted content and malicious entities.
 Download the list today and enjoy a cleaner, safer internet.